forseti-security/forseti-security/_docs/_latest/setup/upgrade.md

 The best way to archive your database is to use Cloud SQL to [export the data to a SQL dump file](https://cloud.google.com/sql/docs/mysql/import-export/exporting#mysqldump).

-## Difference between v1 configuration and v2 configuration
+## Difference between v1 and v2 configuration

-We will be listing the difference between v1.1.11 configuration anv v2.0.0 server configuration.
+Following are the differences between v1.1.11 configuration and v2.0.0 server configuration:

 ### Deprecated fields in v2.0.0
 * global